War-Brokers-Mods/WBM/README.md

 ## Installation

-Officially supported platforms: Windows, MacOS, and Linux
+Only Windows, MacOS, and Linux are officially supported.
+It is Not compatible with browsers.

 > **WARNING**<br />
 > I do not upload WBM anywhere other than github.
 If you find it elsewhere, IT IS NOT UPLOADED BY ME.